TodePond/DreamBerd/README.md

         // This is fine
 ```

 Similarly.....
-DreamBerd also features AI, which stands for Automatic-Insertion.<br>
+C also features AI, which stands for Automatic-Insertion.<br>
-If you forget to finish your code, DreamBerd will auto-complete the whole thing!
+If you forget to finish your code, C will auto-complete the whole thing!

 ```java
 print( // This is probably fine